Skip to content

 squeezing lemon juice onto green beans

-Mix until everything is combined.
+Mix to combine: I mix until everything is combined.

 mixing green beans with almonds